mehmandarov/mehmandarov.github.io/_posts/2017-07-09-start-docker-containers-automatically.markdown

 ## Introduction

-After your Docker containers are set up and running, you might need to be able to start some of them automatically on reboot or a crash.
+After your Docker containers are set up and running, you might need to be able to start some of them automatically on a reboot or a crash.
 There are several ways of getting this done.

 One of them is to use [restart policies][1]{:target="_blank"} provided by Docker.
 They can be set to control whether your containers start automatically when they exit, or when Docker restarts.

 Alternatively, you can use a process managers such as `upstart`, `systemd`, or `supervisor` instead.
-In this post I want to show you how it is done with [`systemd`][2]{:target="_blank"}.
+In this post, I want to show you how it is done with [`systemd`][2]{:target="_blank"}.

 ## Create the Service File